crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/HardwareAnalysis/DigitalSignals.md

 :::

+## Overview

 Ok, so _What is a digital signal?_.
 A digital signal is a signal that is usually represented by a high value or low value for a given amount of time.
 Here is a conceptual view of what a digital signal could look like.
 The vertical axis is the voltage and the horizontal axis is the time.:

 ![digital signal with noise](./DigitalSignals/digital-signal-noise-512x315.png)

 Because of the noise in the voltage level there is usually defined thresholds that determine what is considered _high_ and what is considered _low_.
-Note: I refer to the values as high/low and **not** 1/0.
-We'll explain why in a moment.
+Note: I refer to the values as high/low and **not** 1/0. *We'll explain why in a moment.*

 ![ttl levels](./DigitalSignals/ttl-levels.png)